European Council for High Ability

-The European Council of High Ability (ECHA) was established in 1988 as a European Non-governmental organization.
+The European Council of High Ability (ECHA) was established in 1988 as a European non-governmental organization.
 The major aim of ECHA is to promote the information exchange of people interested in high ability – teachers, researchers, psychologists, parents, politicians and the highly able themselves.
-ECHA has the Charity Number: 40146782.
+ECHA has the charity number: 40146782.
 ECHA has both personal and organizational membership.
-Those interested in gifted education or highly able people may apply for membership.

 The services of the European Council for High Ability are the following: